eth-educators/eth-docker-docs/website/docs/About/Rewards.md

 If the validator is down and not executing its duties, it will be penalized at a rate slightly lower than the rewards for the same period of time.

-Rewards will be able to be withdrawn sometime after merge, possibly with the first scheduled hardfork after, "Shanghai/Capella".
+Rewards are withdrawn automatically to the [withdrawal address](https://ethereum.org/en/staking/withdrawals/).

 2) Priority fees